 If you can’t afford to explore this fascinating park by boat (it is bisected by the Zambezi River), then do a self-drive safari.
 Forget the tour guides and the fancy safari game drives, and go spot your own wildlife on and off the river.
 Just watch out for crocs.

 If you’re not too keen to take the bus to get around Zambia, then try Zambia Railways.
 Running between Livingstone, Lusaka, Kapiri Mposhi and Kitwe-Nkana, two trains ply these routes: the Ordinary train (twice a week) and the Golden Jubilee Express.

 15. Visit Kundalila Falls

-If you want to miss the crowds at Victoria Falls and save some cash by not paying the US$30 entry fee, then head to Kundalila Falls, near Kanona in Central Province.
+If you want to miss the crowds at Victoria Falls and save some cash,then head to Kundalila Falls, near Kanona in Central Province.
 With spectacularly scenic views, the Kaombe River falls 70 meters here, creating Kundalila.
 You can also swim in the deep natural pool at the foot of the falls and camp nearby.